AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

 Content that is generated by code rather than read from a static template.
-After dynamic content is initially rendered when a user visits a page, in some cases the content can be cached and reused without requiring another dynamic call upon a revisit.
+After dynamic content is initially rendered when a user visits a page, sometimes the content can be cached and reused without requiring another dynamic call upon a revisit.

 _Term attributes:_